isaacwoodruff/simplysportscience/README.md

 - [Pylint-django](https://pypi.org/project/pylint-django/) and [Microsofts Python Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python) was used to validate Python.

 ### Testing Matrix
+A testing matrix was created using google spreadsheets.
+It details all of the tests to make sure the site is responsive and that each feature and compenent works on different screen sizes, devices, and browsers.
+The testing matrix can be found [here](https://github.com/isaacwoodruff/simplysportscience/blob/master/Testing_Matrix.pdf).

 # Deployment
 ## Local Deployment